Deok-Kyo Oh

-Education and career
+Early life

 Deokkyo Oh was born in Boryeong, South Chungcheong Province, South Korea in 1952.
 He studied theology at Chongshin University (BA), Graduate School of Theology (M.Div.), and graduate school (Th.M.).

+Career

 He was ordained as a pastor at the Chungnam Presbytery Church in 1978.
-He joined the Air Force to serve as the chaplain of the Air Force until 1981.
+He served as chaplain in the South Korean Air Force until 1981.
 He worked as a full-time lecturer at Chongshin University School of Theology in 1981.
-In September 1982 he began to study in Westminster Theological Seminary in Philadelphia.

-In 1987 he became the first Korean to get Ph.D. in Westminster Theological Seminary.
-His dissertation title was "the Churches Resurrection : John Cotton’s Eschatological Understanding of the Ecclesiastical Reformation".
+In September 1982 he began to study at Westminster Theological Seminary in Philadelphia.
+In 1987 he became the first Korean to get Ph.D. there.
+His dissertation was "the Churches Resurrection : John Cotton’s Eschatological Understanding of the Ecclesiastical Reformation".